-Vacation leave time will not be accrued during an employee's leave of absence whether paid or unpaid, with the exception of military leave less than 30 days, in accordance with the USERRA statute of 1994.
+Vacation leave time will not be accrued during an employee's leave of absence whether paid or unpaid, with the exception of military leave, in accordance with the USERRA statute of 1994.

-Up to forty (40) accrued vacation hours can be carried over in any one year.
+Up to forty (40) accrued vacation hours can be carried over in any one year and must be used by the end of the next calendar year.
 The vacation time that is carried over and is not used by December 31st of the carry-over calendar year, will be lost.